 - 2. To incorporate a shape prior into our energy function.
 Energy functions with shape priors allow for more accurate segmentation of regions that are not readily described using image information alone, and allow the segmentation of images that would otherwise be too noisy.
 Statistical analysis of training data, for example principal component analysis (PCA), is often performed on training data to obtain a prior distribution of the shape space.
-Enforcing the shape prior can be done by restricting segmentations to the span of the modes of greatest variance in the training data [9]. - 3.
+Enforcing the shape prior can be done by restricting segmentations to the span of the modes of greatest variance in the training data [8]. - 3.
 To enable our energy function to encode multi-region segmentations.
 An energy function that explicitly handles multi-region segmentation is important, as many energy functions designed for binary segmentation do not extend well to multi-region segmentation due to the added complexity.
-Explicitly multi-region algorithms capture interactions between regions easily [20, 4]. - 4.
+Explicitly multi-region algorithms capture interactions between regions easily [19, 3]. - 4.
 To enable our energy function to encode probabilistic segmentations.
 Probabilistic segmentations contain more information than crisp (non-probabilistic) segmentations, and by analyzing both the absolute probabilities and their relative values, we gain a richer statistical understanding of the variability and uncertainty in region boundaries.
-Probabilistic segmentations should have thought out interpretations [12, 26, 22], something which relaxed 0 1 segmentations often lack as they are not designed with probabilistic results inmind.
+We note that probabilistic segmentations are more than just relaxed 0 1 segmentations; they should have some statistical grounding [11, 25, 21].

 We note that pose estimation is another important goal in image segmentation, but it is not included in the above goals due to the fact that including pose parameters into an energy function while maintaining convexity is an unsolved problem.
-Thus, to maintain convexity, our energy function does not minimize pose parameters explicitly.
+Thus, to maintain convexity, our energy functional does not minimize pose parameters explicitly.
 However, we do discuss a method for pose estimation, if convexity is not enforced, in Sec.
 2.3.